 We also strive to meet the individual needs of all our students.
 For example:

-• more able students have been provided with the opportunity to study an additional mathematics qualification
+• more able students have been provided with the opportunity to study an additional mathematics qualification at GCSE

 These elements of the curriculum are combined into a subject termed ‘PSHE’ in all year groups.
 The citizenship and PSHE curriculum give students the knowledge, skills and understanding they need to lead confident, healthy and independent lives, and to become informed, active and responsible citizens, capable of forming good relationships and respecting the differences between people.
 We also aim to prepare students for the world of work, providing them with the knowledge, understanding, creativity and confidence to be wealth creators in their future lives.